JasonKSLoh/GenericQr/README.md

 #### Logging

-No crash data is collected.
+No usage or crash data is collected.

 #### Cookies